Solar and Blockchain Platforms

 Public Blockchain Technology

-Public blockchain came out as the first generation blockchain technology.
+Public blockchain came out as the first generation of blockchain technology.
 It allows anyone to join and complete transactions without going through permissions, which means anyone with an internet connection has access.
 This blockchain type works best for situations such as voting and fundraising, where those involved value transparency.

 Private Blockchain and the Solutions It Provides